akka/akka/akka-docs/src/main/paradox/mailboxes.md

 Java
 :   @@snip [MyUnboundedMailbox.java]($code$/java/jdocs/dispatcher/MyUnboundedMailbox.java) { #mailbox-implementation-example }

-And then you just specify the FQCN of your MailboxType as the value of the "mailbox-type" in the dispatcher configuration, or the mailbox configuration.
+And then you specify the FQCN of your MailboxType as the value of the "mailbox-type" in the dispatcher configuration, or the mailbox configuration.

 @@@ note